tildearrow/furnace/src/asm/6502/atari2600/README.md

 # process

-You can export track data from the furnace command line
+Use the `--romout` command line option to export track data from furnace:

 ```
 furnace --romout <target directory> <furnace file>
 ```

-copy Makefile, Player.asm and Player_core.asm into the target directory
+Once this is done, copy the contents of `src/asm/6502/atari2600` into the target directory

 You will need to set the environment variable `DASM_HOME` with the location of a dasm install.